-- 1. Identifying possible populations that would not be able to attend the virtual meetings and coordinating through trusted community members to ensure participation. - 2.
-When possible offering in person and virtual meeting options.
+- 1. Identifying possible populations that would not be able to attend the virtual meetings and coordinating through trusted community members to ensure remote participation. - 2.
+Offering (when possible) in person and virtual meeting options.
 As internet connectivity is not a given in Lycoming, an in-person option was offered when possible with safety precautions in place. - 3.
-Letter invitations were sent earlier than standard in case there were any delays in mail distribution. - 4.
+Sending letter invitations earlier than standard in case there were any delays in mail distribution and receipt by sender. - 4.
 Conducting additional outreach via individual phone calls to ensure municipalities were aware of upcoming meetings. - 5.
 Reducing the technical requests to the HMPT to encourage a greater number and quality of responses. - 6.
-Provided meetings at two different times of the day (standard) and recorded (new).
+Providing meetings at two different times of the day (standard) and recorded (new).
 The recordings, presentations, and applicable forms were all posted on the project website for later reference by the HMPSC, HMPT, and general public.